videotech-org/docs/docs/01-video-player/embed-using-js-code-snippet.md

     <tr>
       <td><code>enable_sticky_on_outside_viewport</code></td>
       <td>
-        Sticky mode (<code>position</code> set to <strong>3</strong>) behaviour depending on ad status and player visibility in viewport.
+        Floating mode (<code>position</code> set to <strong>3</strong>) behaviour depending on ad status and player visibility in viewport.
         <br /><br />
         Possible values:
         <br />
-        <strong>0</strong> - player will switch to sticky mode after page visitor will pass it, while scrolling the page
+        <strong>0</strong> - player will switch to floating mode after page visitor will pass it, while scrolling the page
         <br />
-        <strong>1</strong> - player will switch to sticky mode after page visitor will pass it, while scrolling the page, and additionally straight after player was loaded on page (only if ad was returned by ad server, and player was loaded on page out of viewport)
+        <strong>1</strong> - player will switch to floating mode after page visitor will pass it, while scrolling the page, and additionally straight after player was loaded on page (only if ad was returned by ad server, and player was loaded on page out of viewport)
         <br /><br />
-        If not defined, <strong>0</strong> (switch to sticky mode after page visitor will pass player, while scrolling the page) will be used.
+        If not defined, <strong>0</strong> (switch to floating mode after page visitor will pass player, while scrolling the page) will be used.
         <br /><br />
         Recommended setting: <strong>1</strong> (to maximize ad viewability).
       </td>